selisproject/bda/docker/README.md

 Getting Started
 ---------------
-Assuming that we have a running `docker` installation and access to the internet we can setup the SELIS BDA locally by executing
+Assuming that we have a running `docker` installation locally and a Pub-Sub existing installation remotely (we fill the connection details in the properties file), we can setup the SELIS BDA locally by executing

 ```bash
 ./sls.sh run all
 ```

 This subcommand will pull, build required images, create volumes, create a network and launch containers for the BDA's components.
+When it finishes it connects to the 'selis-controller' container where the BDA code that existed locally has been copied to be tested.

 Other useful subcommands are: